-Claim: Having a legal professional class (lawyers, judges, etc.) characterized by diversity of gender, caste, wealth status, language, and regional identity makes for a more just legal system.
+The 2020 Essay Winners wrote essays addressing the following claim: Having a legal professional class (lawyers, judges, etc.) characterized by diversity of gender, caste, wealth status, language and regional identity makes for a more just legal system.

-The participants had to argue for or against claim in their essay.
-Their essays were judged by esteemed team of judges drawn from the faculty of the LSAC Global Law Alliance Colleges:
+The participants had to argue for or against this claim in their essay.
+Their essays were judged by an esteemed team of judges drawn from the faculty of the LSAC Global Law Alliance Colleges:

 - Prof. Dr. Manimuthu Gandhi, Dean- VIT School of Law, Vellore Institute of Technology